 What is the Florida Update?

-Since the first massive Florida update Google continues to roll out big algorithm changes designed to refine it’s ranking criteria.
+Since the first massive Florida update, Google continues to roll out big algorithm changes designed to refine its ranking criteria.
 These include the famous Panda, Penguin and Hummingbird updates.
-The Panda update was all about content whilst the Penguin was there to clean up all those dodgy back links.
+The Panda update was all about content whilst the Penguin was there to clean up all those dodgy backlinks.
 Hummingbird looked at the quality of your website copy.
 What you can see here is a trend by Google to ensure they deliver results based on websites that have great web copy and that are trustworthy.
-For example it will rank the website of a well known and trusted orthopaedic surgeon (with lots of informative content about knee surgery or hip pain) over some medical website that has just been created to drive leads.
-For the consumer this is great news.
-Now they orthopaedic surgeons they pick that were on page 1 of Google have been vetted first by the search engine for their authenticity.
-It adds a level of security, a layer trust.
-I mean, if Google places this surgeons website on page 1 , he/she must be worth visiting.
+For example, it will rank the website of a well known and trusted orthopaedic surgeon (with lots of informative content about knee surgery or hip pain) over some medical website that has just been created to drive leads.
+For the consumer, this is great news.
+Now the orthopaedic surgeons they pick that were on page 1 of Google have been vetted first by the search engine for their authenticity.
+It adds a level of security, a layer of trust.
+I mean, if Google places this surgeons website on page 1, he/she must be worth visiting.

 What is “White-Hat” SEO?

-White hat SEO (which we practice here at SEO Sydney experts) is the practice of optimising the website for humans and not the search engines with the best copy, graphics, user interface, site speed and of course the best and most relevant back links.
-Basically, you have to forget about Google and do everything for the user and in this way you will rank.
+White hat SEO (which we practice here at SEO Sydney Experts) is the practice of optimising the website for humans and not the search engines with the best copy, graphics, user interface, site speed and of course the best and most relevant backlinks.
+Basically, you have to forget about Google and do everything for the user and in this way, you will rank.
 Genuine websites offering the best customer experience that have a level of trust will win at the end of the day.
-Whit hat’s emphasis is on organic natural linking practices.
+White hat’s emphasis is on organic natural linking practices.
 The philosophy is simple.
 If you write great copy then people are going to want to share this around and link to it; hence the trust factor.